pramindanata/architecture-katas/kata/santa-workshop/adr/01-chose-architecture-style.md

 The microservice architecture can also be considered.
 This architecture can maximize the performance, scalability, and elactiscity but not all features requrires all of those characteristics.

+For this ADR, only the following containers are planned for the architecture.
+It may changed based on the new ADRs.

+- Main Web: a web application used by Santa & Elves for all requirements that have been gathered.
+- Main Service: a monolith backend service that will handle all functionality.
+- Main Service DB: a relational DB that store data used by the Main Service.

 ## Consequences

 ### Positive